wethegit/technical-interview-modal/README.md

 - responsive;
 - video - the video should automatically play when the modal opens;
-- animation - where appropriate, the UI elements should contain interaction animations/transitions;
+- animation - where appropriate, elements should contain interaction animations or transitions;
-- accessibility - consider the keyboard user's experience, as well as any potential screen-reader concerns;
+- accessibility - consider the keyboard user's experience, as well as any potential screen-reader/assistive-technology concerns;

 ## The limitations